-Increases in market interest rates that have occurred throughout 2022 have negatively impacted the fair value of our fixed maturity investments as of December 31, 2022.
-In addition, economic and market disruptions caused by inflationary pressures and geo-political conditions have negatively impacted the fair value of our equity securities during 2022.
-The negative impacts to our investment portfolio experienced in 2022 have consisted primarily of unrealized investment losses.
+Sharp increases in market interest rates throughout 2022 negatively impacted the fair value of our fixed maturity investments.
+In addition, economic and market disruptions caused by volatility and credit concerns in certain financial and banking markets, inflationary pressures, and geo-political uncertainties, negatively impacted the fair value of our equity securities in 2022.
+The negative impacts to our investment portfolio experienced in 2022 consisted primarily of unrealized investment losses.